CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall_v54.md

      Total Time = 6515.10
       Avg.
 Time = 3257.55
 ```

+## Created another VM using the HB120v3 cpus

 ## Verify that the correct number of cpus are installed using lscpu